HarfoucheLab/Enabling-technologies-for-innovating-plant-science-experiences-in-the-metaverse/README.md

 # The plant science metaverse

-Welcome to the 'Plant science metaverse' repository!
+Welcome to the 'plant science metaverse' repository!

 This repository aims to help users design and build immersive virtual reality (VR) experiences that enable the exploration of the plant science world in the metaverse.
 By leveraging the power of Unity, UdonSharp, VRChat, and our Unity packages, this repository enables the creation of interactive, gamified, bias-free VR worlds and more diverse and inclusive human avatars to advance plant science education, training, research, and innovation.